NASADatanauts/PaleBlueDot/story/story.md

 - jpg, 1080x1080 pixels, ~190Kb file size
 - jpg, 120x120 pixels, thumbnail

 The thumbnails are obviously not big enough to shown in full screen.
 Out of the other two formats, even the smaller jpg format takes around 1.5 seconds to download for a user in Europe even on a gigabit internet.

-Partly because it is only serviced from one NASA server located in the USA and also because of their size.
+This is partly because of the distance to the NASA server: a user from Europe will experience a minimum of 200 ms. Because of the size of the images this goes up to 1.5 s in total download time.
+In the USA this should be around 1 s but even worse than 1.5 s in Asia.
 We are talking about _one_ image of a particular day.

-A user from Europe will experience a minimum of 200 ms of delay just because of the distance from the NASA server.
-Because of the size of the images this goes up to 1.5 s in total download time.
-In the USA this should be around 1 s but even worse than 1.5 s in Asia.

 Waiting around 1 second every time the user tries to navigate around the images results in a sluggish user experience instead of an interactive UI.

+--- itt tartok az atnezesben

 #### 2.5.
 Serving the images - MaxCDN

 To solve the delay problem for users located far from the single NASA server a _Content Distribution Network_ (CDN) comes to mind.
 That is, a geographically distributed network of servers that store the NASA images and then services the requests spatially relative to users.